sweepai/sweep/README.md

 [![Sweep Youtube Tutorial](docs/public/assets/youtube_thumbnail.png)](https://www.youtube.com/watch?v=nxIMWCaN5kM)

----
+> [!NOTE]
-### What makes Sweep Different
+> ### What makes Sweep Different

-We've been addressing code modification using LLMs for a while.
+> We've been addressing code modification using LLMs for a while.
 We found and are fixing a lot of issues.

--  **Refactoring Code** LLMs are bad at refactoring code.
+> - **Refactoring Code** LLMs are bad at refactoring code.
 It's really challenging for them to extract all of the necessary parameters.
 Check out https://docs.sweep.dev/blogs/refactor-python!
-   * Sweep solves this by using Rope and our custom DSL to perform perfect refactors every time!
+>    * Sweep solves this by using Rope and our custom DSL to perform perfect refactors every time!
--  **Unit Test** Most AI unit test copilots don't even validate the code.
+> - **Unit Test** Most AI unit test copilots don't even validate the code.
 They leave it to the user to make sure the generated code works, which is half of the battle.
 Check out https://docs.sweep.dev/blogs/ai-unit-tests!
-   * Sweep runs your code for you, which catches bugs and makes sure each line of old and new code has been properly validated!
+>    * Sweep runs your code for you, which catches bugs and makes sure each line of old and new code has been properly validated!
-- **Formatting** LLMs are also bad at properly formatting code, such as by adding typehints and making sure we use tabs instead of spaces.
+> - **Formatting** LLMs are also bad at properly formatting code, such as by adding typehints and making sure we use tabs instead of spaces.
 Check out https://docs.sweep.dev/blogs/super-linter!
-   * Sweep uses it's sandbox to format your code, and uses [Rules](https://docs.sweep.dev/usage/config#tips-for-writing-rules) to perform other changes like adding typehints, or any other small chores!
+>    * Sweep uses it's sandbox to format your code, and uses [Rules](https://docs.sweep.dev/usage/config#tips-for-writing-rules) to perform other changes like adding typehints, or any other small chores!

----

 ## Getting Started

 ### GitHub App
 Install Sweep by adding the [**Sweep GitHub App**](https://github.com/apps/sweep-ai) to your desired repositories.

-* For more details, visit our [Installation page](docs/installation.md).
+* For more details, visit our [installation page](https://docs.sweep.dev/getting-started).

 * Note: Sweep only considers issues with the "Sweep:" title on creation and not on update.
-If you want Sweep to pick up an issue after it has been created, you can add the "Sweep" label to the issue.
+If you want Sweep to pick up an existing issue, you can add the "Sweep" label to the issue.

 * We focus on Python but support all languages GPT-4 can write.
 This includes JS/TS, Rust, Go, Java, C# and C++.